 - the power to obtain information and documents necessary for the discovery of truth in relation to acts prohibited by the Short Selling Regulation;

-- the power to impose sanctions, including administrative fines of up to €1.5 million.
-If, however, the relevant person has drawn from the offence committed a pecuniary benefit (whether direct or indirect), the administrative fine may not be less than the amount of the benefit but not more than five times the amount; and
+- the power to impose sanctions, including administrative fines up to €1.5 million.
+If, however, the relevant person has drawn from the offence committed a pecuniary benefit (whether direct or indirect), the administrative fine may not be less than the amount of such benefit but not more than five times such amount; and

-- the power to make public any sanction imposed by the CSSF (except where disclosure of this kind would seriously jeopardise the financial markets).
+- the power to make public any sanction imposed by the CSSF (except where such disclosure would seriously jeopardise the financial markets).

-As part of an EU level reaction to the covid-19 crisis, the European Securities and Markets Authority (ESMA) issued a decision on 16 March 2020 temporarily requiring the holders of net short positions in shares traded on an EU regulated market to notify the relevant national competent authority (the CSSF in Luxembourg) if their position reaches or exceeds 0.1 per cent of the issued share capital in a relevant entity after the entry into force of the decision.
+As part of an EU level reaction to the covid-19 pandemic, the European Securities and Markets Authority (ESMA) issued a decision on 16 March 2020 temporarily requiring the holders of net short positions in shares traded on an EU regulated market to notify the relevant national competent authority (that is, in Luxembourg, the CSSF) if their position reaches or exceeds 0.1 per cent of the issued share capital in a relevant entity after the entry into force of the decision.
 The temporary transparency obligations apply to any natural or legal person, irrespective of their country of residence.
-They do not apply to shares admitted to trading on a regulated market where the principal venue for the trading of the shares is located in a third country, or to market making or stabilisation activities.
-This decision was renewed on 11 June 2020 and extends for a period of three months.
+They do not apply to shares admitted to trading on a regulated market where the principal venue for the trading of the shares is located in a third country, nor to market making or stabilisation activities.
+This decision was last renewed on 18 September 2020 and has been extended for a period of three months.

-The Act of 5 August 2005 on Financial Collateral Arrangements, as amended (the Collateral Act 2005), provides an attractive legal framework for security interests, liberalised rules for creating and enforcing financial collateral arrangements, and protection from insolvency rules.
+The Luxembourg Act of 5 August 2005 on financial collateral arrangements, as amended (the Collateral Act 2005), provides for an attractive legal framework for security interests, liberalised rules for creating and enforcing financial collateral arrangements, and protection from insolvency rules.
 It applies to any financial collateral arrangements and covers financial instruments in the widest sense as well as cash claims and receivables.

-The Collateral Act 2005 was amended in May 2018 (in connection with the implementation of MiFID II) to exclude inappropriate use of title transfer collateral arrangements.
-Accordingly, credit institutions and investment firms must not, in connection with the provision of investment services, conclude a transfer of title by way of security with retail clients (as referred to in MiFID II) to guarantee the obligations of those clients.
+The Collateral Act 2005 was amended in May 2018 (implementing MiFID II) to exclude inappropriate use of title transfer collateral arrangements.
+Accordingly, credit institutions and investment firms must not, in connection with the provision of investment services, conclude a transfer of title by way of security with retail clients (as referred to therein) to guarantee the obligations of such clients.

-Credit institutions and investment firms must properly consider (and be able to demonstrate that they have done so) the use of transfers of title by way of security in the context of the relationship between a client's obligations to the credit institution or investment firm and the client's assets that are subject to a transfer of title by way of security.
+Credit institutions and investment firms must properly consider, and be able to demonstrate that they have done so, the use of transfers of title by way of security in the context of the relationship between a client's obligations to the credit institution/investment firm and the client assets subject to a transfer of title by way of security.

 When using transfers of title by way of security, credit institutions and investment firms shall further highlight to professional clients and eligible counterparties the risks involved and the effects of any transfer of title by way of security on the client's financial instruments and funds.

-When implementing a transfer of title by way of security of, or a pledge (with a right of use) over, financial instruments, the conditions with respect to the re-use of financial instruments received as collateral as set out in Article 15 of Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012 should also be considered (where applicable).
+When implementing a transfer of title by way of security of, or a pledge (with a right of use) over, financial instruments, the conditions with respect to the re-use of financial instruments received as collateral as set out in Article 15 of the Regulation (EU) 2015/2365 of the European Parliament and of the Council of 25 November 2015 on transparency of securities financing transactions and of reuse and amending Regulation (EU) No. 648/2012 (SFTR) should also be considered where applicable.

 Under the Collateral Act 2005, financial collateral arrangements are valid and enforceable even if entered into during the pre-bankruptcy suspect period.

-The Collateral Act 2005 confirms that the insolvency safe harbour provisions also apply to foreign law-governed collateral arrangements entered into by a Luxembourg party, which are similar (but not necessarily identical) to a Luxembourg financial collateral arrangement.
+The Collateral Act 2005, which was amended in 2011 with a view to enhancing the attractiveness of Luxembourg as an international finance centre, confirms that the insolvency safe-harbour provisions also apply to foreign law-governed collateral arrangements entered into by a Luxembourg party, which are similar (but not necessarily identical) to a Luxembourg financial collateral arrangement.
 Furthermore, receivables pledges are validly created among the contracting parties and binding against third parties as from the date of entering into the pledge agreement.
-The Collateral Act 2005 also provides for an efficient appropriation mechanism by allowing the collateral taker to appropriate the pledged assets (at a price determined prior to or after the appropriation of the asset) and to direct a third party to proceed with the appropriation in lieu of the collateral taker.
+The Collateral Act 2005 also modernises the appropriation mechanism by allowing the collateral taker to appropriate the pledged assets (at a price determined prior to or after the appropriation of the asset) and to direct a third party to proceed with the appropriation in lieu of the collateral taker.

 According to the Collateral Act 2005, set-off between assets (financial instruments and cash claims) operated in the event of insolvency is valid and binding against third parties, administrators, insolvency receivers and liquidators, or other similar organs, irrespective of the maturity date, the subject matter or the currency of the assets, provided that set-off is made in respect of transactions that are covered by bilateral or multilateral set-off provisions between two or more parties.

-Articles 141 and 143 of the Act of 18 December 2015 on the Recovery, Resolution and Liquidation of Credit Institutions and Certain Investment Firms (among other things), as amended (the BRR Act 2015) dealing with netting, will come into play where credit institutions are a party to the relevant agreement and affect the enforceability of netting without prejudice to the application of Articles 66, 67 (as applicable) and 69 of the BRR Act 2015.
+Articles 141 and 143 of the Luxembourg Act of 18 December 2015 relating to, among others, the recovery, resolution and liquidation of credit institutions and certain investment firms, as amended (the BRR Act 2015) dealing with netting, will come into play where credit institutions are a party to the relevant agreement and affect the enforceability of netting without prejudice to the application of Articles 34-1, 66, 67 (as applicable) and 69 of the BRR Act 2015.

-- the commencement or continuation of reorganisation measures or liquidation proceedings, irrespective of the time at which the clauses (including set-off clauses) were agreed upon or enforced; and
+- the commencement or continuation of reorganisation measures or liquidation proceedings, irrespective of the time at which the clauses (including set-off clauses) have been agreed upon or enforced; and

-- any civil, criminal or judicial attachment or criminal confiscation, as well as purported assignment or other disposition of, or in respect of, the rights in question.
+- any civil, criminal or judicial attachment or criminal confiscation, as well as purported assignment or other disposition of, or in respect of, the rights.

-Set-off made by reason of enforcement or conservatory measures or proceedings, including one of the proceedings set out in (b) above, is deemed to have occurred before any such measure or proceeding applies.
+Set-off made by reason of enforcement or conservatory measures or proceedings, including one of the measures and proceedings set out in (a) and (b) above, is deemed to have occurred before any such measure or proceeding applies.

 With the exception of provisions on over-indebtedness, Luxembourg law provisions relating to bankruptcy, and Luxembourg and foreign provisions relating to reorganisation measures, liquidation proceedings, attachments, other situations of competition between creditors or other measures or proceedings set out in (a) and (b) above, are not applicable to set-off contracts and do not affect the enforcement of such contracts.

-- to any restriction on the enforcement of financial collateral arrangements, any restriction on the effect of a security financial collateral arrangement or any close out netting or set-off provision that is imposed by virtue of Part I, Title II, Chapters VI or VII of the BRR Act 2015 (that is, the provisions relating to resolution tools and write-downs of capital instruments) or by virtue of the legislation of another Member State pursuant to the relevant provisions of Directive 2014/59/EU of the European Parliament and of the Council dated 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No. 1093/2010 and (EU) No. 648/2012, of the European Parliament and of the Council (BRRD); nor
+- to any restriction on the enforcement of financial collateral arrangements or any restriction on the effect of a security financial collateral arrangement, any close out netting or set-off provision that is imposed by virtue of Part I, Title II, Chapters VI or VII of the BRR Act 2015 (that is, the provisions relating to resolution tools and write down of capital instruments) or by virtue of the legislation of another Member State pursuant to the relevant provisions of Directive 2014/59/EU of the European Parliament and of the Council dated 15 May 2014 establishing a framework for the recovery and resolution of credit institutions and investment firms and amending Council Directive 82/891/EEC, and Directives 2001/24/EC, 2002/47/EC, 2004/25/EC, 2005/56/EC, 2007/36/EC, 2011/35/EU, 2012/30/EU and 2013/36/EU, and Regulations (EU) No. 1093/2010 and (EU) No. 648/2012, of the European Parliament and of the Council (BRRD), nor

-- any restriction that is imposed by virtue of similar powers under the law of another Member State with a view to facilitating the resolution of an entity referred to under Article 1, Paragraph 2, Subparagraph (c), Item (iv), and Subparagraph (d) of the Directive 2002/47/EC of the European Parliament and of the Council dated 6 June 2002 on financial collateral arrangements by providing safeguards that are at least equivalent to the safeguards under Articles 61 to 70 of the BRR Act 2015.
+- any restriction that is imposed by virtue of similar powers under the law of another Member State with a view to facilitating the resolution of an entity referred to under Article 1, Paragraph 2, Sub-paragraph (c), Item (iv), and Sub-paragraph (d) of the Directive 2002/47/EC of the European Parliament and of the Council dated 6 June 2002 on financial collateral arrangements by providing safeguards that are at least equivalent to the safeguards under Articles 61–70 of the BRR Act 2015.

-Luxembourg has in recent years become an important hub for issuers of high-yield bonds, which are often admitted to trading on the LxSE.
+Luxembourg has over the past years become an important hub for issuers of high-yield bonds, which are often admitted to trading on the LxSE.
 For structuring reasons, it is often not the parent entity of a group that issues the high-yield bonds but a dedicated Luxembourg special purpose finance vehicle that is a direct or indirect subsidiary of the parent entity.
-To strengthen the credit rating of high-yield bonds, an issue is usually guaranteed by the parent and all or some of its subsidiaries.
+To strengthen the credit rating of the high-yield bonds, the issue is usually guaranteed by the parent and all or some of its subsidiaries.

 Under applicable Luxembourg law, a guarantor needs to be described as if it were the issuer of the guaranteed bonds.
 This implies that detailed financial information needs to be given in respect of each guarantor; however, the guaranteeing subsidiaries may be located in jurisdictions where there is no requirement, for instance, to produce annual accounts, or where the accounts are not prepared in English, French or German.
 Providing this information in respect of all guaranteeing subsidiaries in an acceptable form may be burdensome and costly.
 Following requests from the industry, the CSSF accepts that the individual accounts of the guaranteeing subsidiaries are replaced by the consolidated financial statements of the group (to which the guaranteeing subsidiaries belong), provided that: